cfpb/design-system/docs/pages/notifications.md

                   <div class="h4 m-notification_message">Page not found.</div>
               </div>
           </div>
-        variation_description: The error notification displays when an operation has not run as expected and encounters an error.
+        variation_description: The error alert displays when an operation has not run as expected and encounters an error.
 Use after validating on the server side to call out input errors preventing form submission.
         variation_implementation: >-
-          * For screen reader accessibility, include anchor links to the fields that
+          * For screen reader accessibility, include anchor links to the fields that need correction.

-          need correction.

           * Place form-level alerts below the form title.

-          * For field level notifications, the error minicon and message should

-          always appear below the input field.
+          * For field level alerts, the error icon and message should always appear below the input field.
         variation_name: Error
         variation_specs: |-
           * Border: 1 px, Red (#d14124)
           * Background: Red 10 (#fbefec)
-          * Minicon: 18px, Red (#d14124)
+          * Icon: 18px, Red (#d14124)
       - variation_code_snippet: >-
           <div class="m-notification
                       m-notification__visible">